Huskies, whether they’re puppies or grown-ups, really, really like to chew on stuff.

 1) Stop and Intervene

-Now after you’ve stopped them and informed, you must swiftly replace whatever they were chewing, with one of their favorite toys.
+Now after you’ve stopped and informed them, you must swiftly replace whatever they were chewing, with one of their favorite toys.
 If they keep their focus now on the toy, you’re ready to praise.

 Positive reinforcement-based is by far the best style of training.
 Your Husky will remember what behavior earned them a positive response from you and will exhibit this behavior more.